One of the most magical perks of Walt Disney World is, unfortunately, coming to an end in 2022 — Disney’s Magical Express.

 And Inside the Magic follower Gabrielle (@gabrielleszoo) said though it depends on how much the fee would be, she would still love Disney to provide the transportation so the hassle of arranging anything wouldn’t occur:

 Depending on how much they charge… even if it’s a little more than uber, the convenience of not having to arrange anything would be worth it.

-Tim (@timcherokee2015) makes an excellent point in bringing up the new Brightline Train that is currently being built at both Orlando International Airport and near Disney Springs.
-He says once this project is complete, he might opt for the Brightline transportation instead.
+Tim (@timcherokee2015) makes an excellent point in bringing up the new Brightline Train currently being built at both Orlando International Airport and Disney Springs.
+He says once this project is complete, he might opt for Brightline transportation instead.

 If Disney world were to debut a brand new bus transportation that was owned by Disney from Orlando international airport to Disney and charge a fee, I would opt for the Disney owned transportation instead of a third party route.
 Disney magical express is so convenient for families and involves less hassel than third party routes.
 Once the new brightline train debut and connects to Disney, then I would maybe change my answer.

-While Inside the Magic follower @acapulco_gold shared that as long as the new service provided luggage service, since that was such a convenience for many:
+While Inside the Magic, follower @acapulco_gold shared that as long as the new service provided luggage service, since that was a convenience for many:

 Would they still get your bags for you though?
 That’s the nicest part about magical express.

 It is something that @jsphoto86 also agreed with, stating that they miss the perks — specifically the luggage service that Walt Disney World Resort offered:

 Would depend on the price and what’s included.
 I just came back from WDW and dealing with the luggage was miserable.
 If all the old perks were included, probably would do it, if the charge was reasonable.